19Caitlyn94/braid-extension-component-library/README.md

 }
 ```

-A working example of the component-library-starter-pack v1.0.0 implementation using Node v20, React v18 on Replit can be found [here](https://replit.com/@caitlyn1994/component-library-starter-pack100#README.md)

-A working example of the component-library-starter-pack v1.0.4 implementation using Node v20, React v16.14.0 on Replit can be found [here](https://replit.com/@caitlyn1994/component-library-starter-pack104#src/index.jsx)
+An example of the react-component-library-starter-pack implementation using Node v20, React v16 on Replit can be found [here](https://replit.com/@caitlyn1994/react-component-library-starter-pack#README.md)